ankurdev002/backend-node-ts-ecomm/API_Testing_Guide.md

 - Validate input sanitization
 - Test rate limiting functionality

-This guide covers all endpoints in your e-commerce backend.
-Import the Postman collection and follow this guide to comprehensively test your API!
+This comprehensive guide covers all 89+ endpoints in your e-commerce backend system.
+Import the Postman collection and follow this guide to thoroughly test your API across all user roles and functionality!